-American Masters: Louisa May Alcott: The Woman Behind Little Women
+AMERICAN MASTERS: Louisa May Alcott: The Woman Behind Little Women

-Airs Monday, December 28, 2009 at 9 p.m. on KPBS TV
+Airs Sunday, May 20, 2018 at 10 p.m. on KPBS TV

 Credit: Liane Brandon

-The author of “Little Women" is an almost universally recognized name.
-Her reputation as a morally upstanding New England spinster, reflecting the conventional propriety of late 19th-century Concord, is firmly established.
+Louisa May Alcott, the author of “Little Women,” is an almost universally recognized name.
+Her reputation as a morally upstanding New England spinster, reflecting the conventional propriety of mid-19th century Concord, is firmly established.

-As Barnard, Alcott penned scandalous, sensational works with characters running the gamut from murderers and revolutionaries to cross-dressers and opium addicts -- a far cry from her familiar fatherly mentors, courageous mothers and appropriately impish children.
+As Barnard, Alcott penned some thirty pulp fiction thrillers, with characters running the gamut from murderers and revolutionaries to cross-dressers and opium addicts – a far cry from her better-known works featuring fatherly mentors, courageous mothers and impish children.

 To view PDF documents, Download Acrobat Reader.